pietrocariola/BeamHAR-SVR/README.md

 ```bash
 ./monitor.sh
 ```
-changing `network_name` for the actual name of the network, `password` for the network password, and `wlp8s0` by the name of the network device in your computer (find the wireless device runing `ip a` on terminal).
+changing `network_name` for the actual name of the network, `password` for the network password, and `wlp8s0` by the name of the network device in your computer (find the wireless device by running `ip a` on terminal).

 To exit monitor mode (after finishing the experiment):
 ```bash